Screen Free Ideas That Actually Work!

 Summer is here!
 And depending on how you plan, it will either be fantastic or a flop.
-Luckily, Andrea Davis of Better Screen Time has the answers to our burning questions about summer activities in Episode 7 of the Screen Less Play More podcast!
+Luckily, Andrea Davis of Better Screen Time tells us how to plan out the ultimate low-screen summer, so that you can keep your cool, and not use screens as a crutch.

 1. What are you excited for this summer?